Acsts/Deployment--GetAround_delay_analysis_and_pricing_optimization/README.md

 ## Project and repository architecture

-This project can be divided in two subprojects :
+This project can be divided in two subprojects with their own code and README :
 1. Delay Analysis (see source code and README [here](https://github.com/Acsts/Deployment--GetAround_delay_analysis_and_pricing_optimization/tree/main/delay_analysis))
-2. Car Rental Price Predictor (see source code and README [here](https://github.com/Acsts/Deployment--GetAround_delay_analysis_and_pricing_optimization/tree/main/delay_analysis))
+2. Car Rental Price Predictor (see source code and README [here](https://github.com/Acsts/Deployment--GetAround_delay_analysis_and_pricing_optimization/tree/main/rental_price_predictor))

 ## Deliverables